 As noted, the Kimberley Process almost never encounters a diamond it won’t certify as conflict free.
-The only diamonds that the Kimberley Process doesn’t certify are diamonds from Côte d'Ivoire, which produces about 0.2% of the world’s diamonds.
+The only diamonds that the Kimberley Process doesn’t certify are diamonds from the Central African Republic, which produces about 0.5% of the world’s diamonds.

-It is by counting only these banned diamonds from Côte d'Ivoire – and disregarding abuses in the rest of the diamond supply – that the diamond industry can claim that less than one percent of diamonds are conflict diamonds.
+It is by counting only these banned diamonds from the Central African Republic – and disregarding abuses in the rest of the diamond supply – that the diamond industry can claim that less than one percent of diamonds are conflict diamonds.

 In other words, the diamond industry has taken the Kimberley Process’s failure to tackle the blood diamond problem and, astonishingly, presented that failure as a stunning success.